david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/8_content_event_loop.rst

             return kernel.run(corofunc, *args)

-Ok so we have mentioned 3 Event loops two in Python and one in javascript the asyncio event loop is able to run asynchornous code ( threads , futures) as well as async i/o not blocking code
+Ok so we have mentioned 3 Event loops two in Python and one in javascript the asyncio event loop is able to run asynchronous code ( threads , futures) as well as async i/o not blocking code

 This is taken from the Python documentation